A Local's Guide to Travel in Sardinia

 To check prices and book, I recommend using DiscoverCars.
 It’s a car rental website that includes offerings from all the major international rental companies as well as lots of smaller local agencies, which often have much better pricing.
 You can often find great deals.

-Unlike many other regions of Italy, there isn’t so much in the way of cities, art, and history to explore in Sardinia.
+But if I’m being totally honest, there isn’t so much in the way of cities, art, and history to explore here.

-Even the cities of Alghero and Cagliari, which are pretty, have relatively little in the way of obvious sights.
-Most towns have none of their historical architecture remaining and there are relatively few museums and sites of archeological and cultural interest.
+Even the cities of Alghero and Cagliari, both of which are pretty and pleasant, have relatively little in the way of obvious sights.
+Most towns have none of their historical architecture remaining and there are relatively few museums and major sites of archeological and cultural interest.

 While this might sound disappointing, it shouldn’t.
 At the end of the day, it just means that you can focus on what Sardinia does best; nature!